Air bubbles and microfluidics: Tips and tricks to remove them

 Leaking issue: Air bubbles can appear during microfluidic experiments if one or several fittings are leaking.

 Dissolved gas: Gas contained in gaseous form in the liquids used during the experiment can cause air bubbles to form.
-This is the case particularly when the liquids are heated during the experiments.
+It is especially the case when the liquids are heated during the experiments.

 Issues created by air bubbles inside microfluidic devices